Fiserv/firstvision-apac/docs/APIs/Account-Management/Update-Pricing-Control.md

 # Update Pricing Control

-This service is used update pricing control structure over an accounts.
-This service will update PCT Override, PCT Start Date, State Of Residency, State Of Issuance and PCT Expiry Date.
+This API is used update pricing control structure for a given account Id.
+This service will update PCT override, PCT start date, state of residency, state of issuance and PCT expiry date.

 ## Endpoint